h5qzvwxsx5-boop/dspy-code/docs/guide/optimization.md

 # Optimization with GEPA

-Learn how to optimize your DSPy programs using GEPA (Genetic Prompt Evolution Algorithm) for better performance.
+Learn how to optimize your DSPy programs using GEPA (Genetic Pareto) for better performance.

 ## Quick Start with Natural Language